 Audition Video: We ask the applicants to submit a video of two contrasting works (two different languages preferred).
 A cappella performances are acceptable given the current need for physical distancing.
 The total time should not exceed 5 minutes.

-Fee: Choristers pay a $75 fee on the Mozart Project website to participate in the fall session.
+Fee: Choristers pay a $75 fee on the Mozart Project website to participate in the winter session.
 The fee is $25 for accepted singers who are students enrolled in a music degree program in voice.
 The payment instructions will be sent to the selected singers.

 Attendance Policy: Choristers are expected to attend/participate in all rehearsals.
 If more than one rehearsal is missed in a session the chorister will need approval from the artistic director to perform in the concert.
 Attendance at dress rehearsals and concerts are mandatory.
 Punctuality is also expected and choristers who are repeatedly late will need approval from the artistic director to perform in the concert.
 If a chorister must miss a rehearsal s/he is asked to notify the choir coordinator giving as much notice as possible.